iamrishabhjain25/Portfolio_Optimization_Efficient_Frontier/README.md

 5.) target_return_arr : an array of all the target return on which you want to optimize.
 You can use numpy arange to choose an array between two poits.

 After the input is fed, it calculated the drawa the EFFICIENT FRONTIER.

+References -> Efficient frontier, J.Li